The Story Of Smithfield Station

 In 2001 the Pack's transformed one of the dining rooms and tiny bars into The Inner Banks (IBX), a more informal bar and grille with its own menu and live entertainment.
 IBX has become a favorite watering hole for locals and visitors alike.

-Smithfield Station is still growing today as the Pack's continue to look for new ways to deliver the ultimate travel experience for their guests.
+In 2017, Smithfield Station is proud to celebrate it's 30th year in business and the Pack's continue to look for new ways to deliver the ultimate travel experience for their guests!
 The amenities, services, and facilities are constantly evaluated and upgraded to guarantee the best that historic Smithfield, VA has to offer.